Mmm Mmm Mmm Mmm: Retrospective reception

 Although highly successful when it was released, "Mmm Mmm Mmm Mmm" has since been frequently included on lists of bad songs.
 The song was number 15 on VH1's 50 Most Awesomely Bad Songs Ever, named by Rolling Stone as the "15th Most Annoying Song", and ranked at number 31 on Blender's list of the "50 Worst Songs Ever".
 The Huffington Post Canada ranked this song at number 29 on its list of "50 Worst Canadian Songs Ever".
 Contrasting, VH1 named "Mmm Mmm Mmm Mmm" as the 31st greatest one-hit wonder of the 1990s in 2011.

+Although comparing Roberts' baritone to Chris Cornell and Eddie Vedder, Tom Ewing of Freaky Trigger believes the song's stately arrangement is more indebted to the "gentle folksiness" of R.E.M.'s Automatic for the People, deeming "'Mmm Mmm Mmm Mmm" to be "a far weirder record, an exercise in deflected expectations and a track which makes a virtue of running out of things to say."
+Ewing adds that the song can be alternately taken as "an annoying novelty" as "[some] people really hate this record, and the usual case against 'Mmm Mmm Mmm Mmm' is that Brad Roberts' singing is unendurable, a wracked procession of half-familiar vowels, crammed into words like wrong jigsaw pieces. [...]
+But in the course of a single hit, that’s a strength – the abstraction of the delivery makes the song work just as an exercise in texture and never mind anything else."

 In a 1994 essay in which he makes the case that modern life is better than life in the past, humorist P.J.
 O'Rourke writes, "Even the bad things are better than they used to be.
 Bad music, for instance, has gotten much briefer.
 Wagner's Ring Cycle takes four days to perform while 'Mmm Mmm Mmm Mmm' by the Crash Test Dummies lasts little more than three minutes."

 Chart performance

+Ewing characterises the song as a fluke brought forth from "the end of the alt-rock gold rush", one of a number of unlikely one-hit wonders (alongside those by Green Jelly, Ugly Kid Joe and 4 Non Blondes) "trawled up by the industry’s tuna nets as it tried to meet MTV and radio demand."

 Outside their home country of Canada, the single became the band's most successful song, reaching number four in the United States and number two in the United Kingdom—the group's biggest hit in both countries.
 It also reached number one on the Modern Rock Chart in the United States and in Australia, Belgium, Denmark, Germany, Iceland, Lithuania, Norway, and Sweden.
 While the Crash Test Dummies had six singles reach the Canadian top 10, "Mmm Mmm Mmm Mmm" was not one of them, instead stalling at number 14.